 biography

-Born Eva Szoeke in Hungary on June 18, 1927, actress Eva Bartok was born to a Jewish father and a Catholic mother.
+Eva Bartok Born Eva Szoeke in Hungary on June 18, 1927, actress Eva Bartok was born to a Jewish father and a Catholic mother.
 During World War II, to escape imprisonment in a concentration camp, she was forced to marry a Nazi officer to save herself and her mother.
 The marriage was eventually annulled on the grounds of coercion of a minor.
 Taking up acting following her horrific childhood, she married producer Alex Paal, who took her to London in 1948 to study acting.
 Bartok met famed director Alexander Korda, who put the young actress under salary and changed her name to Bartok.
 It took her a few years to be cast in a credited role, which finally came in the mystery A Tale of Five Women (1951; with Gina Lollobrigida), lensed in Berlin.
 During the following year, she was cast in the big-budget Warner Bros. adventure The Crimson Pirate (1952; with Burt Lancaster, Dana Wynter, and Christopher Lee).
 Starring roles in several British films, including Spaceways (1953; with Howard Duff), the noir thriller Norman Conquest (1953; with Tom Conway), and Front Page Story (1954; with Jack Hawkins), got Bartok noticed by many producers.
-Her personal life was not as successful; she and Paal parted ways in 1950, and a brief marriage to public relations wizard William Wordsworth ended after four years.
+Yet her personal life was not as successful.
+She and Paal parted ways in 1950, and a brief marriage to public relations wizard William Wordsworth ended after four years.
 She met fourth husband, actor Curd Jurgens, while co-starring with him in the German film The Last Waltz (1953).
 The couple worked together often, also starring in Circus of Love (1954) and several other films, but again Bartok's marriage was short-lived.

 Eva BartokEva BartokEva Bartok